SPECIAL SET HEARINGS TIMES AND DATES WILL BE ADDED ON MONDAY,

-Please file your original notice of readiness for trial with the Clerk's office and also send a separate courtesy copy to the Judicial Assistant by mail or e-mail.
+Please file your original notice of readiness for trial with the Clerk's office and also send a separate courtesy copy to the Judicial Assistant by mail.
 You must also include current notices of unavailability for all parties of record.

 Divisional E-Mail Address

-ALL PROPOSED ORDERS ARE TO BE SUBMITTED through the Online Scheduling System, Division AJ does NOT accept e-mail transmission of copies of motions, memoranda, Notices of Hearing a/or inquiry correspondence.
+ALL PROPOSED ORDERS ARE TO BE SUBMITTED through the Online Scheduling System in Online Services, Division AJ does NOT accept e-mail transmission of copies of motions, memoranda, Notices of Hearing a/or inquiry correspondence.
 Exceptions may be made only when the Court specifically requests such a transmittal.

 If a Motion is resolved prior to hearing, an Agreed Order must be submitted to the Judge's office IN WORD FORMAT.
 The Order must say "Agreed Order on Motion (Title of Motion)".
-The Agreed Order MUST be sent to the Court via Online Scheduling System.
+The Agreed Order MUST be sent to the Court via OnLine Services (OLS).

 Please include a cover letter/sheet (as a supporting document) to the Judge indicating that all parties have reviewed and agreed to the language of the proposed Agreed Order.
 The names.
 E-mail and mailing addresses of all persons receiving copies must appear in the Agreed Order, pursuant to Administrative Order 2.306.